gigamon-dev/SubspaceServer/doc/developer-guide.md

 ## Modules

-The basic building block of the server is module.
+The basic building block of the server is a server module.
 The server itself consists of many modules that are working together in unison.
-A module is simply just a class that the server creates an instance of and calls methods on to `Load` and `Unload`.
+A module is simply just a class that the server creates an instance of and calls `Load` and `Unload` methods on.

+> **Tip:** When this guide mentions the term *module*, it's referring to server modules, the mechanism to extend the server.
+Don't confuse this with  a *.NET module*, which is a completely separate concept.

 ### Startup